jeriko/app_drone/README.md

 - [views] HighVoltage, by ThoughtBot
 - [views] Flair (drones use this to demonstrate their working functionality)
 - [views] SimpleForm (with optional Country Select and automatic Twitter Bootstrap integration)
+- [views] NestedForm, for managing multiple models in a single form
 - [auth] Sorcery, for no-frills user authentication
 - [auth] CanCan, for role-based authorization
 - [auth] EasyRoles, to add roles to your User models